 T P R is also responsible for the compliance and enforcement of the regulations by occupational pension schemes.
 It may exchange information with the Financial Conduct Authority and Information Commissioners Office where it is of interest to the other party(s).
 T P R will target its action where it perceives the greatest risk to savers might occur.

 T P R will support occupational pension schemes and those that help them through a comprehensive programme of targeted communications.
 The communications aim to help drive awareness and understanding of duties and what needs to be done to prepare.
-Communications include dashboards guidance, a checklist, hosting and attending webinars and other industry events, as well as 121 meetings with key stakeholders.
+Communications include dashboards guidance, before and after connection checklists, hosting and attending webinars and other industry events, as well as 121 meetings with key stakeholders.

 The Financial Conduct Authority (F C A)